 In respect of Options granted prior to June 13, 2019 only, in the event of a Change of Control or a determination by the Board that a Change of Control is expected to occur, all outstanding Options shall vest and be immediately exercisable and, to the extent a Service Provider's termination date has not occurred on or before the Change of Control which results in an earlier expiration of such Service Provider's Options, each holder shall have the right to exercise such Options at any time up to and including (but not after) the earlier of: (i) the date which is 90 days following the date of such Change of Control, or such earlier time as may be established by the Board, in its absolute discretion; and (ii) the expiry date of such Options.
-A "Change of Control" occurs upon the happening of any of the following: (i) the acquisition by whatever means by a person or persons acting jointly or in concert, directly or indirectly, of the beneficial ownership of, or control or direction over, more than 50% of the issued and outstanding Common Shares (other than pursuant to certain bona fide reorganizations); (ii) the passing of a resolution by the shareholders of the Corporation to substantially liquidate the assets or wind-up or significantly rearrange the affairs of the Corporation (other than pursuant to certain bona fide reorganizations); (iii) the sale by the Corporation of all or substantially all of its assets (other than to an affiliate of the Corporation); (iv) individuals who were proposed as nominees to become directors of the Corporation immediately prior to a meeting of the shareholders of the Corporation involving a contest for, or an item of business relating to the election of directors of the Corporation, not constituting a majority of the directors of the Corporation following such election; or (v) any other event which, in the opinion of the Board, reasonably constitutes a change of control of the Corporation.
+A "Change of Control" occurs upon the happening of any of the following: (i) the acquisition by whatever means by a person or persons acting jointly or in concert, directly or indirectly, of the beneficial ownership of, or control or direction over, more than 50% of the issued and outstanding Common Shares (other than pursuant to certain bona fide reorganizations); (ii) the passing of a resolution by the shareholders of the Corporation to substantially liquidate the assets or wind-up or significantly rearrange the affairs of the Corporation (other than pursuant to certain bona fide reorganizations); (iii) the sale by the Corporation of all or substantially all of its assets (other than to an affiliate of the Corporation); (iv) individuals who were proposed as nominees to become directors of the Corporation immediately prior to a meeting of the shareholders of the Corporation involving a contest for, or an item of business relating to the election; or (v) any other event which, in the opinion of the Board, reasonably constitutes a change of control of the Corporation.